Have you heard? Flowers are nature’s way of saying, “Hello!”

 Flaming Katy has been classified as a herbaceous plant, which refers to a plant that does not have a woody stem.
 It grows slowly and in a bushy, round shape, getting as tall as 30 – 45 cm (12 – 18 inches) and as wide as 10 – 15 cm (4 – 20 inches).
 Being a succulent, it has fleshy, textured green leaves with a glossy look and a waxy feel.
 The leaf blades grow between 5 and 10 cm long and have a scalloped edge.

 When this succulent gets a good amount of sunshine, the edges of the leaf blush to a light pink outline.
 This upright budding plant has a multi-branched growing habit, with the leaves arranged in an opposite/sub-opposite manner.
 The leaves are also extremely brittle and can easily snap off when fiddled with.

 What makes Flaming Katy a superstar worthy of its own editorial is its flamboyant flowering ability.
-Blooming at random times during the year, Flaming Katy displays a full head of flowers available in a variety of dazzling colors including all shades of red, salmon, white, orange, yellow and even gold.
+Blooming at random times during the year, Flaming Katy displays a full head of flowers available in a variety of dazzling colors including all shades of red, salmon, white, orange, yellow, and even gold.
 The flowers grow in clusters with stalks of equal length springing from a shared connection and forming a curved crown.
 Each flower cluster is made up of 4 small petals that open up gradually, allowing the plant to bloom for 2 to 6 months a year.
-See other succulents like this here!

 Caring for Flaming Katy is relatively easy to do, considering the plant still abides by the same rules of most succulents.
 Being a tropical succulent, Flaming Katy prefers warmer temperatures of 60°F to 75°F or 18°C to 24°C. Flaming Katy is extremely sensitive to the cold.
 If the weather drops to 10°C (50°F), the plant could die within a few hours.